sanjanashahh/ASSIIGNMNET_3-COSC4353/README.md

 Run All Tests:
 npm test
 You should create the test folder and put test files in the folder.
+And If you want to run this module, remove: ‘shiv’ from both package json and lock json

  EVENT MANAGEMENT MODULE
 Prerequisites